This post may contain affiliate links. Please read our disclosure policy.

 - Add the brown sugar, and whisk again to combine, working out any lumps in the brown sugar.
 If you are finding many lumps, try using the tines of a fork to break up any stubborn ones.

-- Create a well in the center of the dry ingredients, and add the butter, eggs, and vanilla, and mix until well-combined.
+- Create a well in the center of the dry ingredients, and add the butter, eggs, and vanilla.
+First, mix the wet ingredients together, then stir to slowly incorporate in the dry ingredients a bit at a time until well-combined.

 - Add 12 ounces of chocolate chips and mix until evenly distributed throughout the cookie dough.
 The cookie dough will be thick but not stiff.
 Add more chocolate chips if you like, and mix thoroughly.